mbe2014/OpenExpense/README.md

 # Expense - NO-FRILLS expense tracker

-NO-FRILLS text only expense tracker for small business sole proprietorship
+NO-FRILLS text only expense tracker for a small business or sole proprietorship

-This program only do one thing - process transctions from form excel files such as acnk transactions, credic card trabsaction and PayPal transactions, Categorize them by IRS 1040 Scheduel-C categories, and keep a very good tracking of everything with a continous backups of everything at a single file import granularity.
+This program only does one thing - process transactions from excel files such as bank transactions, credit card transactions, and PayPal transactions, Categorize them by IRS 1040 Schedule-C categories, and keep an excellent tracking of everything with continuous backups of everything at a single file import granularity.

 ### Highlights and features

 - Automatically identify data headers.
-- Categorize transaction according to 1040 Schedule C expence caterogies.
+- Categorize transactions according to 1040 Schedule C expense categories.
-- Remember and automatically categorize recurring transcations.
+- Remember and automatically categorize recurring transactions.
 - All data is kept in visible Excel, CSV, or JSON format.
-No proprietery formats are used.
+No proprietary formats are used.
-- Automaticaly detect duplicate transactios by reference number/ID.
+- Automatically detect duplicate transactions by reference number/ID.
-- Keep logs of ALL transactions including transactions that were accepted, skipped or deemd duplicates with their origin so everything can be tracked to its source and verified if needed.
+Keep logs of ALL transactions, including accepted, skipped, or deemed duplicates with their origin, so everything can be tracked to its source and verified if needed.
 - Automatically copy and save all input files with their sha256 hash.
 - Automatically create a local git repository and backup the entire repo with log files and input files.
 The git repository is updated after each import with a proper log entry so the repository can be restored at input file granularity.
-- Normalize all expense amount to positive numbers.
+- Normalize expense amount to positive numbers.

-These features, especially detection of duplilcates,nomalization on transaction amount and backup and restore capability can prevent havock cause by overlapping entries, user mistakes, and inconsistent sign convention from different sources.
+These features, especially detection of duplicates, normalization of the transaction amount, and backup and restore capability, can prevent havoc caused by overlapping entries, user mistakes, and inconsistent sign conventions from different sources.

 ### Usage: